rlfagan/deepstream.io/README.md

 ----------------------------------------------
 deepstream is a new type of server that syncs data and sends events across millions of clients

+MSA Notes:

+- 2.1.3 maps to 2.1.2 of public repo with an internal fix

 ## https://deepstream.io/

 ![Elton](elton-square.png)